peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * A decimal number for this object's value.
 If this object is a rational number with a nonterminating decimal expansion, returns a decimal number rounded to 34 digits.

 **Throws:**

-* <code>IllegalStateException</code> - This object's type is not a number type, including if this object is CBORObject.Null.

-### AsExtendedFloat
-    @Deprecated public ExtendedFloat AsExtendedFloat() Deprecated.
-<div class='deprecationComment'>Use AsEFloat instead.</div>

-**Returns:**

-* An arbitrary-precision binary floating point number for this object's value.
-Note that if this object is a decimal number with a fractional part, the conversion may lose information depending on the number.
-If this object is a rational number with a nonterminating binary expansion, returns a binary floating-point number rounded to 113 bits.

-**Throws:**